HanApp-ph/Bouncy/README.md

 # Bouncy
-Basically a class to make your widgets look like it's bouncing when pressed
+A class to make your widgets look like it's bouncing when pressed

 ![](agif.gif)